How Common Is Advanced Breast Cancer?

 - Having a personal history of breast cancer (having had it previously)

-- Certain breast changes that are detected through biopsy
+- Certain breast changes detected through biopsy

 - Having previously had radiation therapy to the chest